grafana/pyroscope/docs/sources/configure-client/language-sdks/go_push.md

 `rate` parameter controls the fraction of goroutine blocking events that are reported in the blocking profile.
 The profiler aims to sample an average of one blocking event per rate nanoseconds spent blocked.

-## Sending data to Pyroscope OSS or Grafana Cloud Profiles using Golang SDK
+## Send data to Pyroscope OSS or Grafana Cloud Profiles

 ```go
 pyroscope.Start(pyroscope.Config{